 Ms Mammah asked if as the UK had not adopted the latest EU explosive precursor regulations would the UK default back to the original 1972 Poisons Act and Mr Stewart agreed to provide a link to the latest UK regulations.

 Action: Mr Stewart

 27/21 Date/Location of Next Meeting

-The next meeting will be held on 27 October 2021 commencing at 10:30 am by video conference.
+Format to be confirmed in Sept but be held on 27 October 2021 commencing at 10:30 am .